Utah Administrative Code

 (B) an order of registration.

-(c) Absent the issuance of a property report or registration, acceptance by the division of a registration fee does not authorize a person to engage in the marketing of interests.
+(c) Absent the issuance of a property report or registration, acceptance by the division of a registration fee does not authorize a person to engage in the advertisement, offering, or sale of interests.

 (2) Registration procedure.
 A developer shall submit all information required under Subsection (3) to the division: